oshihirii/Python2.7MongoBottle/README.md

 **Steps**

-In your terminal, within the folder where you would like your application folder created:
+In your terminal, from within the folder where you would like your application folder created:

 **01** -- `rhc app create YourAppName python-2.7`   // Create the Python application